 Recently seen on Hallmarks "Home and Family", Watch the full episode on http://www.hallmarkchannel.com/

-Co-starring with Eden Brolin in the Independent Film, "I Dream Too Much" which is set to be released in later 2014.
+Co-starring with Eden Brolin in the Independent Film, "I Dream Too Much" premiered at SXSW 2015.
 Produced by Richard Linklater and Directed by Katie Cokinos.
 "I Dream Too Much" is a wonderful depiction of a young woman's coming of age," said Linklater in a statement.
 "This is Katie's story and her strong point of view -- one that's underrepresented in cinema."

 Watch Diane Ladd Interview with The Huffpost Live, CBS - "The Talk"